-- 151. Introduction to Mass Communication This course explores the impact of media in society.
-The format and function of different types of contemporary media will be introduced.
-Two Credits Fortner, Han, Jahng Both Semesters - 160.
-Analytic Skills in Communication This course seeks to develop the analytic skills involved in effective reasoning and communication.
-In developing these skills, the course introduces students to various types of arguments, the tests to which each is susceptible and the characteristics of a reasonable argument: validity, evidence, and linguistic consistency.
+151. Introduction to Mass Communication -- This course explores the impact of media in society.
+The format and function of different types of contemporary media will be introduced reasonable argument: validity, evidence, and linguistic consistency.
 Analysis of sample arguments is stressed throughout.
 The course also considers the ethics of advocacy, and the qualities of a reasonable person.